The origin of strings and rings in the atomic dynamics of disordered systems: Results

 We next consider strings in structurally disordered systems.
 We have studied the formation and growth of strings and rings in undercooled liquids and thermally disordered interfaces such as grain boundaries and interphase boundaries.
 The materials that we studied included elemental Cu and Si, as well as Al-Si interfaces obtained by simulated vapor deposition and Cu-Ta interfaces obtained by the direct bonding method.
 Most of the results are presented in the Supplementary Information file.
 Representative examples are shown in Fig.~\ref{fig:Disordered_1} for strings in a Cu grain boundary and in undercooled Cu liquid.
 Note the striking similarity with the strings produced by vacancy and interstitial migration in crystalline Cu (cf.~Fig.~\ref{fig:lattice_1}(a)).
 In both ordered and disordered systems, some strings grow by forward propagation of atomic jumps while others grow by backward propagation.
 In all cases studied here, the atoms forming a string could not be physically distinguished from the surrounding atoms in the MD simulations.
 (In fully disordered structures, even the moving head of a string could not be reliably identified by our image analysis if the arrows showing the atomic displacements were erased.)

 This remarkable similarity strongly suggests that the atomic dynamics in disordered systems are governed by fundamentally similar atomic-level mechanisms to those in crystals.
 The concept of a vacancy in disordered structures is not well-defined due to the absence of an underlying lattice.
 However, the observation of back-propagating strings suggests the existence of similar local-low-density structures that can migrate by a vacancy-like mechanism.
 Namely, one of the nearby atoms jumps into the low-density ``cage'' and fills it, leaving a similar low-density spot behind.
+Occasionally, a group of $n_{c}=2$ to $4$ atoms can participate in the jump.
 Repeated atomic rearrangements of this type create a chain of atomic displacements in the direction opposite to the low-density propagation (Fig.~\ref{fig:lattice_1}(a)).
 Recognizing that such vacancy-like low-density structures are not ``real'' vacancies, we unify both crystalline and disordered cases under the term of a negative densiton.

 Similarly, in the absence of a crystalline lattice, interstitials in disordered structures are not well-defined.
 However, the existence of forward-propagating strings is strong evidence that disordered structures can host similar local-high-density excitations, which we call positive densitons.
 They can migrate through the system by causing a chain of relatively short ($\approx r_{0}$) atomic displacements in the forward direction, creating a forward-propagating string.
 This mechanism is similar to the indirect interstitial migration mechanism in crystalline solids.
 Other authors also suggested the existence of a high concentration of interstitial-like ``defects'' in liquid phases with properties similar to those of real interstitials existing in the respective solid phase near the melting point \citep{Nordlund2005,Ashkenazy2010}.